arielBWong/Gaussian2line/README.md

 For my projection code, I use the above inference results.
 But I still don't know what it means to project to parallel line

-(1) Projection line:  how to project to v2?
+(1) Projection line:  what does it mean to project to v2?

 ![referenceline](https://github.com/arielBWong/Gaussian2line/blob/main/images/referencelines.png)